srepmub/tacovr/README.md

 -testing rotation with weaker stepper motor - works

--need to improve attachment to base, as it got a bit loose from testing
+-improve attachment to base, as it got a bit loose from testing

 -add slip ring and route powern cable through base

+-connect all motors concurrently and route wires

 -make video showing automatic movement